-- region_filter: A two-character country abbreviation, to limit results to that market.
-Default: None. - show_failures: List each lookup that does not return a Spotify ID (and therefore cannot be added to a playlist).
+- region\filter: A two-character country abbreviation, to limit results to that market.
+Default: None. - show\failures: List each lookup that does not return a Spotify ID (and therefore cannot be added to a playlist).
 Default: no. - tiebreak: How to choose the track if there is more than one identical result.
 For example, there might be multiple releases of the same album.
 The options are popularity and first (to just choose the first match returned).
 Default: popularity. - regex: An array of regex transformations to perform on the track/album/artist fields before sending them to Spotify.
 Can be useful for changing certain abbreviations, like ft. -> feat.
 See the examples below.
-Default: None. - source_weight: Penalty applied to Spotify matches during import.
-Set to 0.0 to disable.
-Default: 0.5.
+Default: None.

 '''

 spotify:

 source_weight: 0.7

 mode: open

 region_filter: US

 show_failures: on

 tiebreak: first

 regex: [

+'''

+'''

 {

 field: "albumartist", # Field in the item object to regex.

 search: "Something", # String to look for.

 replace: "Replaced" # Replacement value.

 },

 {

 field: "title",

 search: "Something Else",

 replace: "AlsoReplaced"

 }

-1

 '''